 Featured image: A collage of images for which none have open licenses, this is to make a point.
 But it is for the purposes of education/commentary, a dash of parody, a heavier dose of irony, and of course on this blog, blatant non commercialized purposes.

 I did a little trick to replace the conveyer belt, too lazy to reproduce the original– filled the corner area with a dark green, added gaussian noise in Photoshop, and a motion blur in the direction of the belt.

 The strewn photos are from a pair of random images, one from a site for a home decorating show the other from a blog post about saving old family photographs — all of them masked, rotated, duplicated.

 On none of these sites are the sources of the images used the published web pages credited or attributed.

-The post "Soylent Media Attribution" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2017/02/soylent-media-attribution/) on February 9, 2017.
+The post "Soylent Media Attribution" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2017/02/soylent-media-attribution/) on February 9, 2017.